korospace/t-gadget/README.md

 # T-Gadgetid Home Page
-tgadgetid is a website that I created for introducing my products on Tokopedia.
+Tgadgetid is a website that I created for introducing my products on Tokopedia.
 All data is fetched from my restFul API at https://t-gadgetapi.000webhostapp.com/

 ## 1. Tools & Stack
 - [x] PHP Native (MVC)